Dawlish Station gains step free access

 Anne Marie Morris MP cuts the ceremonial ribbon of the new footbridge with local residents at Dawlish station // Credit: www.coastcams.com

-Network Rail’s industry programme director Bogdan Lupu said: “It was fantastic to be joined by our partners, stakeholders and members of the community today to celebrate the improved accessibility and facilities at Dawlish station.
+Network Rail’s industry programme director Bogdan Lupu said: “It was fantastic to be joined by our partners, stakeholders and members of the community today to celebrate the improved and facilities at Dawlish station.
 The new footbridge benefits all passengers, especially those with limited mobility, carrying heavy luggage or with pushchairs.
 Together with the plans to reopen the waiting room, it is a real boost for the station ahead of the Easter holidays when Dawlish will see an influx of visitors by rail.

 Andrea Davis, Devon County Council cabinet member for climate change, environment and transport, added: “Today marks another step in the journey to not just make the railway resilient but to improve facilities.
 To have an accessible station was an aim before the terrible storms ten years ago.
 Today, we now have a station which means more can take the train, which opens many opportunities for education, training and employment as well as leisure.